foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 3\.
 Select "Create a Carousel" when prompted.

 <center><h3> Carousel Editor </h3> </center>
-As with the Collage editor, Pinterest allows you to rearrange images, add text and your logo, and more.
+Similar to the Collage editor, Pinterest allows you to rearrange images, add text and your logo, and more.

-<center><h3> Add Text, Resize, and More! </h3> </center>

 <center><img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/CarouselEditor.gif" width="40%" height="40%"></center>
 <center><i>Above is my finished carousel: I added text to each panel & changed the aspect ratio.</i></center>

 To open the Carousel Image Editor, click on the pencil icon on the left of the image.
 <br>
-From there, you can add your logo, text, and resize/change every image in the carousel.
+From there you can use the following editing panels:

 <h4>Crop Panel:</h4>
-Change the aspect ratio, adjust images, and replace the images in the collage..
+Change the aspect ratio, adjust images, and replace the images in the carousel.
 <br>
 <br>
 <h4>Logo Panel (Star Icon):</h4>